 All manuscripts should be submitted online here.
-Full upload instructions and support are available online from the submission site.
+Articles submitted before 17 October 2023 (on the ScholarOne platform) manage here.
 Please submit a cover letter or comments to the Editor-in-Chief when prompted.
 Authors are requested to suggest a minimum of three reviewers.
-This information will facilitate peer-review process.
+This information will facilitate the peer-review process.

 Headings should be on separate lines.
 Levels of sub-headings should not exceed three.
 Single-digit numbers should be spelt out except as part of a date, a fraction or decimal, a percent or a unit of measurement.
 Arabic numerals should be used for numbers larger than nine, except as the first word in a sentence.